 This breathable mesh chair has a ribbed design backrest, which provides excellent lumbar support when you’re working.

 The chair sits on a sturdy nylon base with a pneumatic gas cylinder for adjusting the height of the chair to as much as 29 inches.
 The seat is made from breathable mesh with a ribbed lumbar design, and armrests that flip 90 degrees so you can push them out of the way as desired.

-What we like: We love the breathable mesh fabric, which feels great, and the fact that you can flip away the armrests.
+Pros: We love the breathable mesh fabric, which feels great, and the fact that you can flip away the armrests.
 The pneumatic gas cylinder makes adjusting the height simple.

-What we don’t like: It would have been nice if the back was more adjustable.
+Cons: It would have been nice if the back was more adjustable.

 This is probably one of the most stylish ergonomic draft chairs on the market, which will look great in a modern design office.

 This is one of the tallest ergonomic drafting chairs we have encountered, ideal for anyone who wants a bit of extra height.